- Do It Yourself Auto Repair

-You can push start your PG at 18mph.
+You can push start your Powerglide at 18 mph.

-1. Loosen the mounting screws and move the switch housing forward or rearward until the starter operates in only Neutral.
+1. Loosen the mounting screws and move the switch housing forward or backwards until the starter operates only in Neutral.
 Tighten screws and retest.
 Verify the backups also work.

 2. Make sure the selector lever is D and check.
 Rotate the throttle lever clockwise.
 The hole in the large arm must be below the oil pan rail and measure 3\8”.
 If the hole is above the pan rail, the cable ball end did not enter the slotted lever and must be reinstalled.

 If your shifting is rough, or too early or late, your governor may be defective, or improper Throttle Valve (TV) pressure may be the cause.

 To check the TV: